-Rates and fees verified as correct at 21 June, 2021.
+Cover information and limits in the table below verified as correct at 5 December 2023.
 Other information correct at the time of writing.
-Advertiser disclosure.

 |Product||Monthly premiums available||Maximum no claim discount||Online discount||Choice of repairer|